telefonicaid/iotagent-node-lib/README.md

 invocation of the latter.

 The Transaction Correlator is used along all the IoT Platform to follow the trace of a transaction between multiple components.
-To do so, in all the HTTP requests sent to other components of the platform, a custom header named `` is sent with the correlator of the transaction that generated the request.
-If a component of the platform receives a request containing this header that start a transaction, the component will create the transaction with the received correlator, instead of creating a new one.
+To do so, in all the HTTP requests sent to other components of the platform, a custom header named `Fiware-Transaction` is sent with the correlator of the transaction that generated the request.
+If a component of the platform receives a request containing this header that starts a transaction, the component will create the transaction with the received correlator, instead of creating a new one.
 If the header is not present or the transaction originates in the component, the transaction ID in this component will be used as the correlator.